Côte d'Ivoire entry requirements for Canada passport holders

 Frequently asked questions

 No. There is no visa on arrival for Canadian passport holders.
-You must obtain a visa from an Ivorian embassy or consulate before you travel.
+You must obtain an eVisa online before you travel.

-Processing usually takes 5–10 business days.
-Apply at least 3 weeks before your trip to be safe.
-The embassy in Ottawa and the consulate in Montreal handle applications.
+Processing usually takes a few business days.
+Apply at least a week before your trip to be safe.
+The official portal is https://snedai.com/.

 Yes.
 Proof of yellow fever vaccination is mandatory for entry.
 You must show your International Certificate of Vaccination (yellow card) at border control.
 Get the vaccine at least 10 days before you travel.

 You will likely be denied boarding by your airline or refused entry by Ivorian immigration.
-Renew your passport before applying for the visa.
+Renew your passport before applying for the eVisa.

 Visa extensions are not available for standard tourist visas.
 You must leave before your visa expires.
 If you need to stay longer, contact the immigration office in Abidjan before your visa runs out.